Study Shows That Air Pollution Can Lead To Irreversible Vision Loss

 A new study has found a link between air pollution and serious health issues, including irreversible vision loss and blindness.
-The findings come as cities across the world have come under scrutiny for poor air quality despite renewed commitment to green causes.
+The findings come as cities across the world have come under scrutiny for poor air quality despite a renewed commitment to green causes.

 According to Science Alert, the study was performed by the United Kingdom Biobank Eye and Vision Consortium.
 Starting in 2006, the researchers asked 116,000 people from across the country to report if they were diagnosed with macular degeneration.
 In addition to the diagnosis, about half of the participants were asked to have an eye examination to determine changes in retinal thickness.